thehaxwell/appish-docs/docs/tutorial-basics/show-todos.md

 });
 ```

-Notes:

-- The `template` and `hash` fields represent the template and hash that are used to present the UI mustache style
+- The `template` and `hash` fields represent the template and hash that are used to render the UI using templating.
 - Note that `hash` is not just a javascript object literal, it's an async function.
 This function runs just when the user requests the tile, and returns the hash that will be used by the user's device to render the tile.
 It takes the parameters:
   - `user`: Appish provides this object to expose the user's information to your bot.
-This is useful for identifying the user and customization.
+This is useful for identifying the user and customizing their experience.
-  - `params`: This is called the "hashParams".
-It contains the data that was sent from the user's device while requesting this tile, or null if there's none.
+  - `params`: contains the data that was sent from the user's device in the request for this tile, or `null` if there's none.

+So far so good.
+Now [let's give our users a way to add a new todo.](./add-todos)